 Wondering how to get mobile internet in your motorhome, campervan or RV?
 Trying to figure out if you need a 4G antenna, a motorhome wifi dongle, a booster… or something else?

-Internet on the road can be confusing.
+Getting motorhome internet can be confusing.
 There are a LOT of options out there – and not all options will be right for you.
-Here’s everything you need to know to get the best motorhome internet system for you.
+Here’s everything you need to know to get the best motorhome wifi & internet system for you.

 *We work hard to make this the best motorhome travel blog and road trip website possible, full of helpful content for you.
 The website is supported by our readers, so if you buy through links on this site we may earn a commission- at no extra cost to you.
 All opinions remain our own.